 Unless you’re just out for a day of exploration and up for capturing whatever animals happen by (which is really fun) you’ll probably want to give thought to composure.

-Connecting with your GoPro through your tablet or iphone is a great way to compose your shots.
-That's what I did for the above photo, my Hero4 was on a Gorillapod and I was using my tablet as a screen.
+Connecting with your GoPro through your tablet or iPhone is a great way to compose your shots.
+That’s what I did for the above photo, my GoPro was on a Gorillapod and I was using my tablet as a screen.

 The older GoPro cameras don’t come with an LCD screen (only Hero4 Silver and Hero5 Black have them) and none of them have viewfinders, so composure can be a little tricky.